 Peer-to-peer AirPlay connects your iPhone or iPad to your Apple TV, without requiring them to be connected to the same WiFi network or even connected to ANY WiFi network.
-Your iDevice turns into a temporary WiFi hotspot and your Apple TV connects to it and AirPlays your videos, photos and music.
-How cool is that?
+Your iDevice turns into a temporary WiFi hotspot, and your Apple TV connects to it and AirPlays your videos, photos, and music.
+So yes, you can connect to apple tv without wifi–how cool is that?

 Advantages of Peer-to-Peer AirPlay